tscircuit/builder/README.md

 > have to do while providing a lot of flexibility for different renderers.
 It's
 > like the DOM for Circuits.

-> [!NOTE]
->
-> `@tscircuit/builder` is going to be replaced by `@tscircuit/core` eventually,
-> the API and types are a bit wrong because it's an old package.
-Try to use
-> React with tscircuit to avoid building on the builder API (tscircuit React
-> has a much more permanent API)

 ## Example